Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 2. **Security Champions:** Each development team CAN appoint a security champion as outlined in [{{site.TITLE_GENERAL_ROLES}}]({{site.URL_GENERAL_ROLES}}).

 3. **Security Qualification:** It MUST be ensured that all team members possess sufficient security knowledge.
-This CAN be achieved by providing general awareness and role-specific security training to team members, including secure coding training and training in secure design principles for developers.
+This SHOULD be achieved by providing general awareness and role-specific security training or coaching to team members, including secure coding training and training in secure design principles for developers.

 ## 2. Secure By Design